-World Cup Predictions 2018: Odds for Sunday's Round of 16 Matches
+World Cup Predictions 2018: Odds for Sunday's Round-of-16 Matches

-World Cup Predictions 2018: Odds for Sunday's Round of 16 MatchesJuly 1, 2018
+World Cup Predictions 2018: Odds for Sunday's Round-of-16 MatchesJuly 1, 2018

-Croatia and Denmark will hope to advance to the quarter-finals of the 2018 World Cup on Sunday when they meet in Nizhny Novgorod.
+Croatia and Denmark will hope to advance to the quarter-finals in place of the other at the 2018 FIFA World Cup on Sunday when they meet at Nizhny Novgorod Stadium.

-They'll come together after 2010 World Cup winners Spain face off against hosts Russia at the Luznikhi Stadium in capital city Moscow.
+They will come together after 2010 World Cup winners Spain face off against hosts Russia at the Luzhniki Stadium in Moscow.

-Here are score predictions for the matches, as well as the latest odds courtesy OddsShark:
+Here are score predictions for the matches, as well as the latest odds, according to OddsShark:

 - Spain (16-25), Draw (11-4), Russia (22-5): 3-1